julien-arino/math-4370-7370/course-outline-2025.md

 	- **4 Coding Assignments (CA)**.
 Each of these assignments involves writing some matrix analysis functions.
 Authorised languages are `R`, `Python` and `Octave` (a `MatLab` lookalike), although `R` is preferred. (syzygy.ca is now available to UofM students and works well with `R`.)
 Coding assignments 1-3 can be returned in any order and at any time before coding assignment 4, bearing in mind the constraint of *cumulative evaluation weight* detailed below.
 Coding assignment 4 is summative of preceding assignments and due (electronically) Friday 5 December 2025 at 2359.
 	- **2 Project Assignments (PA)**.
 These assignments are designed to help you define and get started on your final project.
 They must be returned in sequence and have due dates.
 Project assignment 1 is due at 2359 on 10 October 2025, project assignment 2 is due at 2359 on 21 November 2025.
 2. Further remarks on assignments.
     - **Cumulative evaluation weight constraint**.
-Although most assignments do not have due dates, it is *imperative* that by 24 November at 2359, I have received 3 out of the 4 mathematics assignments, 3 out of the 4 coding assignments and, of course, the 2 project assignments due before then.
-I will only mark 1 more mathematics assignment and 1 more coding assignment received after that date, regardless of how many you do submit.
+Although most assignments do not have due dates, it is *imperative* that by VW (18 November 2025), I have received and marked 3 out of the 4 Mathematics Assignments, 3 out of the 4 Coding Assignments and the first project assignment.
+As a consequence, you **must** have returned 3 MA, 3 CA and PA #1 by 14 November 2025 at 2359.
 	- All *assignments* (i.e., except the *Final project*) must have been handed out by the last day of classes, 8 December 2025 at 2359.
 Any assignment handed in after that date will receive a mark of zero.
 	- All assignments should be submitted electronically on UMLearn.
 Hand-written mathematics or project assignments are **not** acceptable for students registered in MATH 7370. $\LaTeX$ is preferred, but projects using LibreOffice or Word are acceptable.
 Instructions on typesetting will be distributed during the term.
 	- For those assignments with due dates, late assignments will not be accepted.